Warnakala/blender-studio-tools/cache-manager/README.md

-# cache_manager
+# cache-manager
-Cache Manager is a Blender Addon to streamline the alembic cache workflow of assets.
+cache-Manager is a Blender Add-on to streamline the alembic cache workflow of assets.

 ## Disclaimer
 This addon is not used in the production of the Blender-Studio anymore and is not maintained actively.